a-holm/MachinelearningAlgorithms/README.md

 ### **_deepLearningWithNeuralNetworks_**
 Deep learning is part of a broader family of machine learning methods based on learning data representations, as opposed to task-specific algorithms.
 Learning can be supervised, partially supervised or unsupervised.

 A deep neural network (DNN) is an artificial neural network with multiple hidden layers between the input and output layers.

-  * `regularDeepLearningWithNeuralNetworks.py` - The algorithm coded with Tensorflow.
+The algorithm is coded with Tensorflow.
 Tensorflow allows us to perform specific machine learning number-crunching operations on tensors with large efficiency.

+  * `negative.txt` - file with negative sentiments from movie reviews.
+  * `ownDataDeepLearningWithNeuralNetworks.py` - Deep learning with TensorFlow on either positive or negative sentiments
+  * `positive.txt` - file with positive sentiments from movie reviews.
+  * `regularDeepLearningWithNeuralNetworks.py` - Deep learning with TensorFlow on data included in the tensorflow library.

 ### **_kMeans_**